pattelu/pattelu/README.md

-## :shipit: Hello there
+## 👋 Hello there

 I'm Patryk.
 QA with exeprience in two areas: Web Apps and Video Games.
 I was able to gain some skills during my QA adventure:
 - Got familiar with Jira and Azure DevOps.
-	- Reporting bugs, but also Test Tasks (Azure DevOps):
+	- Reporting bugs, but also creating Test Tasks (Azure DevOps).
 	- Creating Test Cases in both environment.
 (Xray, Azure Test Plans).
 - Got familiar with different type of tests:
 	- Acceptance Testing.